“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 The Drumhead Trial was inspired by Eliot Higgins’s autobiographical account, “We are Bellingcat”, https://www.bellingcat.com/book/.
 Bellingcat provides investigative journalism using open source intelligence.
 This small unit investigated the Skripal’s poisoning near Salisbury, England, and identified agents and the chain of command in Russia.
 They also identified people involved in the 2014 loss of Malaysia flight 370, over Ukraine.
 Their evidence and methods have sufficiently high confidence to support government and legal actions.

-I started wondering how it feels for intelligence staff when they are bettered by journalists or private organisations.
+I started wondering how it feels for intelligence staff when they are bettered by investigative journalists.

 My own story is fictional.
 The events never occurred, the people do not exist, the intelligence agency could be in one of many countries, and the unnamed “journalistic research” could have been a newspaper.